-Fellowship.
-For this reason, host sites are generally expected to be outside of the PI's home jurisdiction and located at such a distance from the PI's home institution as to make temporary relocation necessary for the fellowship period.
-If a PI proposes a host site that does not meet these conditions, she/he is expected to provide a persuasive case for why the RII Track-4 funds are necessary for the proposed work to occur.
-In all cases, the partnership and support of the host site is critical to the success of the RII Track-4 projects; it is expected that proposals will clearly establish the parameters for this partnership.
+In all cases, the partnership and support of the host site is critical to the success of the fellowship; it is expected that proposals will clearly establish the parameters for this partnership.
 One or more primary research collaborators should be identified who will work with the PI at the host site to ensure that the goals of the fellowship are met.
 Proposals must include Letters of Support from the primary research collaborators confirming their understanding of the nature of the fellowship and providing sufficient evidence to demonstrate that the PI will receive the support necessary to complete the proposed activities.
-An additional Letter of Support is required from an appropriate host site administrator verifying that the PI will be provided with whatever site access is necessary to complete the project as proposed.
+An additional Letter of Support is required from an appropriate host site administrator verifying that the PI will be provided with whatever site access is necessary to complete the proposed.

-Achieving the range of benefits expected for successful RII Track-4 projects depends critically on the PIs' achieving long-term success at her/his home institution, and maintaining the support of the institution in that process.
-Fundamentally, the fellowship project will require the PI to be away from his/her home institution for extended periods, entailing accommodation and careful management of the PI's other professional duties.
-With this in mind, it is crucial that the PI of each RII Track-4 proposal discusses his/her fellowship plans with the appropriate administrative supervisors (i.e., the department chair and/or dean) to ensure that the plans are compatible with the institution.
-Each RII Track-4 proposal must include a Letter of Support from the PI's administrative supervisor confirming the administrator's support of the PI's plans and particularly to verify that the PI will receive whatever release time is needed from other professional duties to complete the fellowship project as proposed.
+Achieving the range of benefits expected for successful projects depends critically on the PI achieving long-term success at the home institution and maintaining the support of the institution in that process.
+Fundamentally, the fellowship project will require the PI to be away from the home institution for extended periods, entailing accommodation and careful management of the PI's other professional duties.
+With this in mind, it is crucial that the PI of each proposal discusses their fellowship plans with the appropriate administrative supervisors (i.e., the department chair and/or dean) to ensure that the plans are compatible with the institution's short-term needs and that the fellowship will not negatively impact the PI's long-term career trajectory at the home institution.
+Each proposal must include a Letter of Support from the PI's administrative supervisor confirming the administrator's support of the PI's plans and particularly to verify that the PI will receive, if required, release time from other professional duties to complete the project as proposed.